dotnet/docs-maui/docs/migration/layouts.md

 # Layout changes from Xamarin.Forms

-You may notice when running your upgraded app in .NET Multi-platform App UI (.NET MAUI) that layouts behavior is different.
-While some of this is the result of changes to layout spacing values, there are additional changes and recommendations for layouts in .NET MAUI.
-For more information about the layout spacing value changes, see [Default value changes from Xamarin.Forms](defaults.md).
+You may notice when running your upgraded app in .NET Multi-platform App UI (.NET MAUI) that layout behavior is different.
+Some of this is the result of changes to layout spacing values.
+For more information, see [Default value changes from Xamarin.Forms](#default-layout-value-changes-from-xamarin-forms).

-The following table lists the layout changes between Xamarin.Forms and .NET MAUI:
+There are additional changes and recommendations for layouts in .NET MAUI:

 | Layout  | Xamarin.Forms  | .NET MAUI  | Recommendation |
 |---|---|---|---|